tachyon-ops/ruinx/README.md

 Have a look at this cool exploration of rust scrtipting lang ecosystem as of 2021 [here](https://www.boringcactus.com/2020/09/16/survey-of-rust-embeddable-scripting-languages.html#duckscript).
 We went for Dyon

+Issues
+[ ] - Currently `winit` iOS has a bug where if you touch the app, it will crash.
+It is solved by this [commit](https://github.com/nmpribeiro/winit/commit/665e8baab87f4b6c44952e5e0bf81848107c33b1).
+[ ] - Latest version of `winit` (both master and `v0.24`) have a bug where iiin android we cannot aquire the surface.
+Issue [here](https://github.com/rust-windowing/winit/issues/1986).